RaspAP/raspap-docs/docs/features-core/translations.md

 Owing to its utility and low cost, the Raspberry Pi's reach extends to all corners of the globe.
 As our way of honoring this, we've made an effort to support internationalization (often abbreviated **i18n**) with RaspAP.
 Given the response from [this issue](https://github.com/RaspAP/raspap-webgui/issues/121) it became obvious that translations are something that the community both wanted and were willing to contribute to.

 ## About locales
 On Linux systems, [GNU's Gettext](https://www.gnu.org/software/gettext/) provides a standardized way of managing multi-lingual messages.
-In order for Gettext to work with different languages, you must configure a language package on your RPi corresponding to one of our supported translations.
+RaspAP uses `gettext` to automatically detect your preferred language and serve the UI accordingly.

+## Pre-built images
+If you're using one of RaspAP's [pre-built OS images](/get-started/simple-setup/#installation-method), the required locales are already installed in the system for you (via the `locales-all` package).
+This means RaspAP will automatically detect your browser's preferred language via the `HTTP_ACCEPT_LANGUAGE` header and display the UI in your language.
+No additional configuration is needed.

+You can verify that all locales are available by running `locale -a` at the shell prompt.
+This will show an extensive list of available locales in alphabetical order.

+## Manual installation
+If you performed an installation of RaspAP using the [Quick installer](/get-started/quick-installer) or [manual steps](/get-started/manual), you may need to generate locales for your desired language.
 To list languages currently installed on your system, use `locale -a` at the shell prompt.
-On a fresh install of Raspbian, this should return a list like the one below:
+On a fresh install of Raspberry Pi OS, this typically returns a minimal list:

 ```
 $ locale -a